LSS-Manager/LSSM-V.4/docs/en_GB/appstore.md

 If you have unsaved changes, you cannot close the Appstore, a small hint message will appear.
 :::
 :::warning Support of the map type "MapKit"
 There are a few modules that are not supported when MapKit is selected as the map type.
 This is because some functionality is not provided by MapKit itself.
-A complete list of these modules can be found at [ℹ️ General information on modules](apps.md).
+A complete list of these modules can be found at [ℹ️ General information on modules][docs.apps].

 For the same reason, there are also some minor restrictions for MapKit users.
 :::